 One of the most rewarding, and unexpected, benefits about starting the travel blog has been connecting with so many interesting and supportive people in the travel industry.

 Travel blogging comes naturally to someone who lives and breathes travel like I do.
 I would be writing about travel if it was never going to make me a cent.
 But with the support of the online travel community I found out how to monetise my blog and add this to my freelance writing earnings.

 So that is the genesis of my travel career dream.
 I have learned so much setting up, constantly improving and monetising my blog but where to from here?

 I strongly believe that the future of travel inspiration, research, planning and booking is online.
 More and more people turn to travel blogs rather than guidebooks when researching travel, searching for an authentic voice about destinations.
 I hope I’m helping inspire others to travel.

 My big dream is to take my travel blog to the next level and to launch my own travel e-magazine.
 So maybe this time next year you’ll be flipping through that on your tablets!

 Of course I have plenty of yet-to-be-fulfilled travel dreams.
 Taking the Trans Siberian railway; trekking in Chile’s Torres del Paine national park; watching an opera at La Scala in Milan.
 My travel bucket list goes on and on.
 I’d love to hear the suggestions, questions and comments of fellow travel dreamers and all readers.
 What are your travel dreams?
 Are there particular destinations you’d like to have revealed here on 8WD?
 Do you have questions about careers in travel writing or blogging?
 Where shall I travel to next?

-The To the People Who Want to Live the Travel Dream But Can’t Get Started by 8 Women Dream, unless otherwise expressly stated, is licensed under a Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported License.
+To the People Who Want to Live the Travel Dream But Can’t Get Started by The 8 Women Dream Project, unless otherwise expressly stated, is licensed under a Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported License.